-Located in the Four Corners region, serving Arizona, Colorado, New Mexico and Utah, 2210Cortez is an ideal facility for companies looking for switch site locations, co-location facilities, data storage, disaster recovery and points of presence in Cortez, Colorado.
+Located in the Four Corners region, serving Arizona, Colorado, New Mexico and Utah, 2210Cortez is an ideal data center for companies looking for co-location facilities, data storage, disaster recovery and points of presence in, and around, Cortez, Colorado.

 There has long been difficulty in the region to provide reliable connectivity – 2210Cortez is the solution in solving that challenge.
 With local and national carriers already present in our facility, we are working together to fill the fiber gaps present in the Southwest and to create better pathways for information flow.

 The team at 2210Cortez is also focused on our local community by developing a strong infrastructure that will provide regional economic development opportunities here at home.

 2210Cortez is the focal point for connectivity and storage in the Four Corners region and we invite you to join us.